Cookie Settings

 PLAYOFF

-If the Legends Division is tied for 1st place at the conclusion of 36 holes, or any other division is tied for 1st place following 54 holes, a hole-by-hole playoff will commence immediately following play.
+If the overall (amateur and professional) division, or PGA of Canada division is tied for 1st place following 54 holes, a hole-by-hole playoff will commence immediately following play.
 All other positions will remain tied.

 CPKC WOMEN’S OPEN EXEMPTION